ArianAghamohseni/Hoda_Problem/README.md

 2. Set up your **Python environment** and install the required libraries.
 3. Run the Jupyter notebooks to experiment with different models and hyperparameters.

+# Use pip to install the following Python libraries and their versions
+tensorflow==2.6.0
+keras==2.6.0
+scikit-learn==0.24.2
+keras-tuner==1.0.3
+matplotlib==3.4.3

+# Additional libraries and versions, if needed
+# library_name==version

+# You can install all these libraries at once using the following command:
+# pip install -r requirements.txt

 ## Hyperparameter Tuning

 One of the project's highlights is the **hyperparameter tuning** process.
 We use **Keras Tuner** to efficiently search for optimal hyperparameters and enhance model performance.